helmerj/refinerycms-newsletters/readme.md

 4.  simple statistics

-5.  double-opt-in subscription
+5.  double-opt-in subscription using an activation email including a personalized security token

-6.  one-click unsubscription
+6.  one-click un-subscription using the personal security token

-The engine does not use a background mailing system so it most likely will have difficulties coping with larger numbers of subscribers (untested).
-Use a local sendmail installation on your production server, or out-source the sending of newsletter to a background service.

 Refinery CMS Newsletters supports Rails 3.0.x (tested on 3.1.10)